-A standard issue Stewart Island day early on: simultaneously bright sunshine and heavy rain.
+A standard issue Rakiura day early on: simultaneously bright sunshine and heavy rain.

-With an empty pack, only food left is one dinner, I ate an extraneous lunch last night on arrival, a rapid decampment and march out to civilisation, not much point in hanging around, there’s a 2:30 ferry to catch but really, there’s plenty of time.
+With a near empty pack, the only food left is one dinner as I ate an extraneous lunch last night on arrival.
+A rapid decampment and march out to civilisation.
+Not much point in hanging around, there’s a 2 30 pm ferry to catch but really, there’s plenty of time.

-The bigger, older backpackers is back open but I’ve stayed here often enough and there’s not so much point with the weather so inclement, instead there’s time for an expensive and distinctly non-austere lunch at the South Seas Hotel, steamed blue cod, they don’t hold back on the protein, real blokes here and after my almost epic Little Adventure and simultaneous growth of beard I could easily wear that badge.
+The bigger, older backpackers is back open but I’ve stayed here often enough and there’s not so much point with the weather so inclement, instead, there’s time for an expensive and distinctly non-austere lunch at the South Seas Hotel, steamed blue cod.
+They don’t hold back on the protein, real blokes live here and after my almost epic Little Adventure and simultaneous growth of beard I could easily wear that badge.